 Instead of a separate OFFSET clause, the LIMIT clause may specify two scalar expressions separated by a comma.
 In this case, the first expression is used as the OFFSET expression and the second as the LIMIT expression.
 This is counter-intuitive, as when using the OFFSET clause the second of the two expressions is the OFFSET and the first the LIMIT.
 This reversal of the offset and limit is intentional - it maximizes compatibility with other SQL database systems.
 However, to avoid confusion, programmers are strongly encouraged to use the form of the LIMIT clause that uses the "OFFSET" keyword and avoid using a LIMIT clause with a comma-separated offset.

 The phrase "VALUES(expr-list)" means the same thing as "SELECT expr-list".
 The phrase "VALUES(expr-list-1),...,(expr-list-N)" means the same thing as "SELECT expr-list-1 UNION ALL ...
 UNION ALL SELECT expr-list-N".
-There is no advantage to using one form over the other.
-Both forms yield the same result and both forms use the same amount of memory and processing time.
+Both forms are the same, except that the number of SELECT statements in a compound is limited by SQLITE_LIMIT_COMPOUND_SELECT whereas the number of rows in a VALUES clause has no arbitrary limit.

 There are some restrictions on the use of a VALUES clause that are not shown on the syntax diagrams:

 A virtual table that contains hidden columns can be used like a table-valued function in the FROM clause.
 The arguments to the table-valued function become constraints on the HIDDEN columns of the virtual table.
 Additional information can be found in the virtual table documentation.